 Noted for his “rippling and elegant” bassoon playing*, Vincent LaMonica (b.
-1993), a native of rural Ashford, Connecticut, enjoys a diverse career in music as a performer, composer, and educator.
-Vinny moved back home to Quiet Corner after completing his Master’s Degree at Northwestern University with the goal of giving back to the musical community of the Quiet Corner.
-He teaches PreK-8 general and instrumental music at Union School, bassoon lessons and beginning band at the Community Music School of Springfield and its Sonido Musica program, and music education majors at The Hartt School, private and group music lessons at his Quiet Corner Music Studio, and works at the Boston University Tanglewood Institute’s Bassoon Workshop for high school students with Margaret Phillips.
+1993, he/him/his pronouns) enjoys a diverse career in music as a performer, composer, and educator.
+A native of rural Ashford, Connecticut, Vinny moved back home to the Quiet Corner after completing his Master’s Degree at Northwestern University with the goal of giving back to the musical community of the Quiet Corner.
+He teaches PreK-8 general and instrumental music at Union School, music education majors at The Hartt School, private and group music lessons at his Quiet Corner Music Studio, and works at the Boston University Tanglewood Institute’s Bassoon Workshop for high school students with Margaret Phillips.

 Vinny has performed in chamber groups, wind ensembles, brass bands, and orchestras throughout New England and the Midwest, and is a substitute bassoonist and contrabassoonist with the Symphony Orchestras of Springfield (MA), Portland (ME), Albany (NY), Kenosha (WI), and South Bend (IN), the Orchestra of Indian Hill (Littleton, MA), and the Rhode Island Philharmonic.
-His teachers includ David McGill, Nancy Goeres, Margaret Phillips, Ronald Haroutunian, Rebecca Eldredge, and Janet Polk, and he attended the 2017 season of the Aspen Music Festival and School.
+His teachers include David McGill, Nancy Goeres, Margaret Phillips, Ronald Haroutunian, Rebecca Eldredge, and Janet Polk, and he attended the 2017 season of the Aspen Music Festival and School.

 Vinny is also the Executive Director and bassoonist of the Doclé Reed Quintet, a Chicago-based ensemble made up of five Northwestern alumni and is on the board of the Women Composers Festival of Hartford.

 As a composer, Vinny combines the beloved aesthetics of traditional tonal music with extensive serial techniques.
 While creating music with a unique and progressive voice, Vinny’s style and sound are easily accessible by all audiences alike.
 As the recipient of an IDEA research grant, Vinny analyzed the works and techniques of Alban Berg and created a set of pieces in his style, including Vincent’s Sonatina for bassoon and piano, which is now published by T.D.
 Ellis Music.
 Vinny’s composition teachers were Dr. Kenneth Fuchs and Dr. Michael Annicchiarico.